The VMPNS is governed by a Board of Directors appointed by the VMPNS membership, and representing Volunteer Managers

 Director at Large

-Mark works with Phoenix Youth Programs as Community Engagement Coordinator.
+Mark works with Phoenix Youth Programs as Community Engagement Manager.
 In his role, he manages the organizations volunteer program, and provides direction and support to staff working with nearly 300 volunteers.
-His experience in the field of volunteer engagement spans more than 20 years, where he has built volunteer capacity for organizations which include Hepatitis Outreach Society, CNIB, Junior Achievement of Nova Scotia, and the Alzheimer Society of Nova Scotia.
+His experience in the field of volunteer engagement spans more than 24 years, where he has built volunteer capacity for organizations which include Hepatitis Outreach Society, CNIB, Junior Achievement of Nova Scotia, and the Alzheimer Society of Nova Scotia.
 Mark is a graduate of Humber College with a Certificate in Volunteer Management Leadership, and holds a Certificate in Human Resources Standards for Non-Profit Organizations.

 Elizabeth Spence - Museum of Natural History